chrissimpkins/commandlines/README.md

 ### API Documentation

 The Command class is designed to be the public facing library object.
-You can view full documentation of this Python class [here](https://commandlines.github.io/commandlines.library.html#commandlines.library.Command).
+You can view full documentation of this class [here](https://commandlines.github.io/commandlines.library.html#commandlines.library.Command).

 If you would like to dig into lower level objects in the commandlines package, you can view the [library API documentation](https://commandlines.github.io/commandlines.library.html).